Aurangabad railway station

 Aurangabad railway station, officially Chhatrapati Sambhajinagar railway station (code CPSN), is a railway station located on the –Manmad section which mainly services Aurangabad City.

 History

 Aurangabad railway station was opened in 1900.
-It was built under the 7th Nizam of Hyderabad Mir Osman Ali Khanas part of the Godavari Valley Railway Company under the Nizam's Guaranteed State Railway.
+It was built under the 7th Nizam of Hyderabad Mir Osman Ali Khan as part of the Godavari Valley Railway Company under the Nizam's Guaranteed State Railway.
 In 1876 work began during the regime of 6th Nizam Mir Mahbub Ali Khan.
 The first line between Hyderabad and Bezwada was constructed.

 The first broad-gauge line between Secunderabad and Wadi was constructed in 1885.
 Hyderabad–Manmad line work completed in 1900.
 Hyderabad–Jaipur metre-gauge line work started and was completed in 1906.

 In 1950 Nizam's Guaranteed Railway was nationalised and merged with the Indian Railways.
 In 1992, 94-metre-gauge work of Secunderabad–Manmad line was completed.

 Aurangabad railway station has been renamed as Chhatrapati Sambhajinagar on 25 October 2025, with a new station code CPSN.
 The former station code AWB have since been retired.
+The signs on the platforms have also been changed.